nikitavoloboev/data/focusing/rules.md

 - Remove unnecessary and _filler_ words.
 Use adverbs sparingly, they often undermine your point.
 - If something can be said in less words, say it in less words.
 Be clear and to the point.
 - Minimise using word _here_.
 When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.

-## Medium
-- Use headings to separate sections of the article.
+- Use headings to separate sections of articles.

 ## Markdown
 - Don't leave unnecessary whitespace between headings and text.